 Sober House Owner Arrested in Massachusetts: The Dark Side of Sober Living

 For more than a decade, attorney David Perry’s addiction has been documented in numerous courtrooms.
-Despite the fact that he became a symbol of addiction treatment success, the charges for which he will appear in court on Monday cast doubt on that.
+Although he became a symbol of addiction treatment success, the charges for which he will appear in court on Monday cast doubt on that.

 The state attorney general’s 34-count indictment charges Perry — the owner of the sober house Recovery Education Services (RES) in Boston’s Roxbury neighborhood — with selling pharmaceuticals and legal counsel in exchange for sex to residents of his house.

 Several members of Boston’s recovery community believe the charges aren’t surprising.